 The meal was even more than Dariece and I would normally spend so I insisted that we pay.
 Benson was not kidding, he was determined to pay the bill explaining that he invited us so it was on him.
 This simple act of generosity had a profound impact on our perception of the Malawi people.

 We had begun to be disheartened by the social economic barricade we felt between us and the local people.
-Too seldom in Malawi had we met a local person who saw us as an honoured guest rather than a potential client.
+Too seldom in Malawi had we met someone who saw us as a guest rather than a potential client.
 Benson’s act of kindness was one of the most generous we had experienced.

 The next morning Benson saw us off and we exchanged emails and phone numbers before parting ways.
 We attempted to change money at the banks in town but the foreign exchange in Malawi is a mess (along with the lack of petrol, supplies, medical items, etc.) so we had to try our luck at the border.